BAGGA FOOTBALL RESULTS - NBC SVG

-Tomorrow afternoon at 4:30, Vermont will play against Black Sands Resort Pace Development at the same venue.
-Meanwhile, teams are asked to send a representative to the draw for the Knock-Out Championship tomorrow.
+This afternoon, at 4:30, Vermont will play against Black Sands Resort Pace Development at the same venue.
+The draw for the Knock-Out Championship will take place today.

 Advertisement